skillsreactor/skillsreactor.com/_posts/2020-12-21-building-a-command-line-rpg-with-nodejs-adding-actions.md

     }
 ```

 We don't know ahead of time how much damage the character will do to the enemy.
 So in order to report back to the player how much damage was done, we store a reference to the enemies health before any damage is done.
 Then after the damage has occurred, we look at the difference between the two in order to determine damage done.
-[Chalk](https://www.npmjs.com/package/chalk){:target="_blank"} is a NPM module that will make our command line output more engaging and was added to the game from a community [pull request](https://github.com/skillsreactor/rpg-learning-example/pull/13){:target="_blank"} to an [issue](https://github.com/skillsreactor/rpg-learning-example/issues/9){:target="_blank"} by community member [mdurst365](https://github.com/mdurst365){:target="_blank"}.
+[Chalk](https://www.npmjs.com/package/chalk){:target="_blank"} is a NPM module that will make our command line output more engaging and was added to the game from a [pull request](https://github.com/skillsreactor/rpg-learning-example/pull/13){:target="_blank"} by community member [mdurst365](https://github.com/mdurst365){:target="_blank"} resolving this [issue](https://github.com/skillsreactor/rpg-learning-example/issues/9){:target="_blank"} .

 ## Death